Hillsborough County commissioners will no longer be allowed to accept gifts of any value from people who are paid to lobby them.

 "This to me is just a step forward in working toward the perception," he said.

-State law bans gifts valued at more than $100 from lobbyists to elected officials and requires disclosure of gifts from others when the value exceeds $100.
+State law already bans gifts from lobbyists to elected officials when they are valued at more than $100, and requires disclosure of gifts from others when the value exceeds $100.